 - 2-4 garlic buds, sliced fine

-- 7 fresh ripe medium-large size tomatoes* with peels, sliced in cubes (6 cups of cubed tomatoes)
+- 7-8 very fresh & ripe large-size tomatoes** with peels, sliced in cubes (6 cups of cubed tomatoes with juices)

 - A dash of mixed Italian herbs (fresh and/or dry)